NxPKG/khulnasoft-docs/content/email-security/email-configuration/domains-and-routing/domains.md

 # Domains

-Cloudflare Area 1 works through a system of domain-based routing, where Cloudflare receives and evaluates incoming email from a domain.
+Khulnasoft Area 1 works through a system of domain-based routing, where Khulnasoft receives and evaluates incoming email from a domain.

 ## Create a domain